If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 Kidney stone symptoms may vary, depending on how big the stone is.

 The most telling sign of a kidney stone is moderate to severe pain.
 The pain from kidney stones can move into your upper abdomen, sides, lower back, and bladder.
+The pain may be persistent or may come and go.

 - Blood in your urine.